87tana/YOLO11n-Bone-Fracture-Detection-Model/README.md

                    ├── test_annotation2.txt
                    └── ...

-## Methodology
+## Experiments

 - YOLOv11
-- Transformer attention
+- Exp1: The whole dataset for two classes: “Fracture”, “No-fracture”
-- Seprating classification vs detection to minimize the confilict
+- Exp2: The whole dataset for one classes: “Fracture”

 ## Results